Targeting Neuroinflammation as a Contributing Pathology in Alzheimer's Disease Dementia and Related Dementias

 Determine if neuroinflammation, as measured by C-11 ER176 SUVr, is correlated with a history of increased cognitive decline in the 5 years preceding PET imaging, as measured by z scores from neuropsychiatric test results (memory, etc.).

-Rationale: Surrogate biomarkers of AD pathology, beyond amyloid and tau, are needed to better assess disease progression and prognosis in AD dementia patients.
+Rationale: Surrogate biomarkers of AD pathology, beyond amyloid and tau, are needed to better assess disease progression and prognosis in AD dementia patients, as well as in DLB patients.
 We hypothesize that increased ER176 PET signal in amyloid positive participants is associated with the rate of cognitive decline preceding the neuroinflammation PET scan.

-Determine if neuroinflammation, as measured by PET imaging, is associated with plasma biomarkers of inflammation.
+Determine if neuroinflammation, as measured by PET imaging, is associated with blood and/or CSF biomarkers of inflammation or other neurologic diseases and related blood tests.

 Secondary Outcome Measures